akihiko47/Zip-Archiver/README.md

 This archiver uses *deflated* compression method (combination of LZ77 and Huffman coding)

 ## 7z2zip and zip27z converter
-inside `converter` folder you can find simple python3 script to convert between 7z and zip.
+inside `converter` folder you can find simple python3 script to convert between 7z and zip (and archives to test it).
 Note that you need `7za`, `zip` and `unzip` tools to use it.

 1) `sudo apt-get install zip`